 • Must be over 65 or have a medical physical disability making it impossible for you to do the clean-up work yourself.

 • Must be deemed financially unable to hire a contractor.
 “Rule of thumb” guidelines are below, however all applications will be considered.
-Applicants will ultimately need to self-certify that they would be unable to perform or finance work on their own :
+Applicants will ultimately need to self-certify that they would be unable to perform or finance work on their own .
+The federal HUD guidelines to qualify as low income in Mendocino County are:

 Please follow the link to the online form to sign up for the program.
 If you do not have internet access, please call the Mendocino County Fire Safe Council at 707-462-3662 to sign up.

-• Dead tree removal is not included in this service.
+• Dead or hazardous tree removal is not included in this service.

-In accordance with Federal law and U.S. Department of Agriculture policy, this institution is prohibited from discrimination on the basis of race, color, national origin, sex, age, or disability.
+The AIM program is supported by a cooperative agreement with the USDA Forest Service.
+In accordance with federal law and the U.S. Department of Agriculture policy, this organization is prohibited from discriminating on the basis of race, color, national origin, sex, age or disability.